Prince Harry and Meghan Markle announce they will refuse to talk to four UK newspapers groups

 The strongly worded piece suggests the papers involved have been responsible for publishing ‘salacious gossip’ which they know to be ‘distorted, false, or invasive beyond reason’.

-Biographer Tom Bower added: ‘The Sussexes have become their own worst enemies.
-They clearly cannot stand being irrelevant and ignored.
+The BBC’s Mr Neil added: ‘As the world grapples with Covid-19, do they really think people care what media they deal with?

-Prince Harry and Meghan had lived in Frogmore Cottage on the Windsor estate and have agreed to pay back the £2.4million of taxpayer money spent on its refurbishment.
+Prince Harry and Meghan started married life at Frogmore Cottage on the Windsor estate and have agreed to pay back the £2.4million of taxpayer money spent on its refurbishment.

 Harry and Meghan had lived in Frogmore Cottage on the Windsor estate (pictured) and have agreed to pay back the £2.4million of taxpayer money spent on its refurbishment

-They moved to Vancouver Island in Canada late last year, where they spent Christmas with this son Archie.
+They moved to Vancouver Island in Canada late last year, where they spent Christmas with their son Archie.

+The Sussexes are currently believed to be living in rented accommodation in LA near their friend Sir Elton John.

 Prince Charles will continue to pay for the upkeep of his son and daughter-in-law for the first 12 months of their new life in the US.